polyaxon/polyaxon/docs/templates/polyaxon_cli/commands/project.md

 option | type | description
 -------|------|------------
-  --name [required] | TEXT | Name of the project, must be unique for the same user --description | TEXT | Description of the project, --private | | Set the visibility of the project to private.
+  --name [required] | TEXT | Name of the project, must be unique for the same user --description | TEXT | Description of the project.
+  --tags | TEXT | Tags, comma separated values, of the project.
+  --private | | Set the visibility of the project to private.
   --help | | Show this message and exit.